cancer

 Conclusion: Control of the cellular

-proliferation has become a focus of major attention as opening new therapeutic
+focus of major attention as opening new therapeutic possibilities for the

-capacity of endogenous and synthetic cannabinoids to
+and synthetic cannabinoids to induce apoptosis of

-culture and in vivo, the mechanism underlying and the potential therapeutic
+different tumoral cells in culture and in vivo, the mechanism underlying

-applications are discussed in this review.
+and the potential therapeutic applications are discussed in this review.

 Conclusion: The development of